zenustech/zeno/README.md

 # Developer Build

-To build ZENO, you need:
+To build ZENO from source, you need:

 - GCC 9+ or MSVC 19.28+, and CMake 3.18+ to build ZENO.
 - (Optional) OpenVDB for building volume nodes; CUDA for GPU nodes.